kotct/dot/README.md

 breaks down on a normal system, (like an Ubuntu, Fedora, or older MacOS installation) please open an Issue and we will get back to you ASAP.

+It is worth noting that you should be able to simply simlink the respective files and directories into your `HOME` directory.

 ## Emacs

 The Emacs configuration is the primary focus of this project and is